pyinstaller/pyinstaller.github.io/index.rst

 .. image:: logos/pyinstaller-draft1c-header-trans.png
    :alt: PyInstaller official website

-.. container:: sidenote bold

-  If you have problems to get your application running, please have a look at `If Things Go Wrong`_ and `How to Report Bugs`_, which will help us a lot on solving the bug.

-.. container:: bold larger
+.. container:: bold leadtext

    |PyInstaller| freezes (packages) Python applications
    into stand-alone executables,
    under Windows, GNU/Linux, Mac OS X, FreeBSD, Solaris and AIX.

+.. container:: sidenote bold

+  If you have problems to get your application running, please have a look at `If Things Go Wrong`_ and `How to Report Bugs`_, which will help us a lot on solving the bug.

 PyInstaller's main advantages over similar tools are that PyInstaller works with Python 2.7 and 3.4—3.7, it builds smaller